outl1ne/core-js/readme.md

 ## Assumptions

-We assume that $ is a globally accessible alias for jQuery and that these modules are used with babel, using ES6 imports.
+We assume that $ is a globally accessible alias for jQuery.

 ## Usage